gstanden/orabuntu-lxc/README.md

 /dev/mapper/asm_systemdg_00'

-which of course will actually refer to a /dev/dm-* device.
-If you are on Ubuntu 15.10, the storage will be a symlink to the /dev/dm-* device and if you are on Ubuntu 15.04 the storage will be a device node (no symlink) in /dev/mapper.
+which of course will actually refer to a /dev/dm- device.
+If you are on Ubuntu 15.10, the storage will be a symlink in /dev/mapper to the /dev/dm-* device and if you are on Ubuntu 15.04 the storage will be a device node (no symlink) in /dev/mapper.

 UPDATE 2015-12-06:  You STILL must run the SCST setup from '/home/gstanden/Downloads/scst-files/' directory.
 I'm working to adjust the paths for the SCST setup, but have not gotten to it yet.
 But at least you don't have to move all the scripting into your ~/Downloads directory anymore!
 Progress!